EON-COM/gitlab-ci-python/README.md

 # What is gitlab-ci-python?

-This is the image that the internal gitlab-ci uses to build the js files :
+This is the image that the internal gitlab-ci uses to build the python package

 ### Tools installed inside the image
-- go-1.11
-- curl
-- git
-- bash
-- taskfile
+- python3
-- golangci-lint
+- pip
-- libc-dev
+- setuptools
-- docker
+- wheel

 # License